neoscreenager/node-light-controller/README.md

 ## node-light-controller
-This skill allows to voice control LEDs attached with NodeMCU microcontroller using Thinger.io server (cloud/local instance).
+This skill allows to voice control LEDs/sensors attached with NodeMCU microcontroller using Thinger.io server (cloud/local instance).

 ## Description
 This skills allows to turn on/off, the Red/Green LEDs attached with NodeMCU microcontroller.